oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ### Merging content from the WDT model

 When a Kubernetes resource file is created using a target environment, content from the `kubernetes` section of the WDT model will be merged into the resulting output, if that section is present.
-For example, if the `-target wko` option is used, you could define this section in the model:
+For example, if the `-target wko` option is used, you can define this section in the model:
 ```yaml
 kubernetes:
   spec: